 A geotechnical investigation and preliminary design were completed by Thurber at the Site 2 slide (dated Nov 21, 2019) as part of Paving Contract #20531 to assess the asphalt thickness through the middle of this dip.
-AT selected the following repair option, for which a detailed design and tender input were performed by Thurber for Mcintosh Perry as part of Contract 21542 (slated for construction in 2023):
+TEC selected the following repair option, for which a detailed design and tender input were performed by Thurber for Mcintosh Perry as part of Contract 21542 (that is being constructed in 2023):

-Excavate the highway to a 3.5 m depth across the dip to remove a 2m thickness of exist ACP and some underlying subgrade.
-Replace these excavated materials with 2m of Lightweight Fill + 1m Clay + 0.5m new pavement structure.
-This would smoothen out the slide area and reduce some driving weight by removal of the existing ACP.
-The drainage will also be improved to eliminate intermittent water ponding in the west ditch by the addition of a small amount of fill as required during final grading.
+Excavated the highway to a 3.5 m depth across the dip to remove a 2m thickness of existing ACP/GBC and some underlying subgrade.
+Replaced these excavated materials with 2.4m (3 layers) of Lightweight Fill + 0.8m Clay + 0.52m new pavement structure reinforced with geogrid.
+This was intended to smoothen out the slide area and reduce some driving weight by removal of the existing ACP.
+The drainage will also be improved to eliminate intermittent water ponding in the west ditch by the addition of a small amount of fill as required during final grading, and installation of a subdrain beneath the Lightweight Fill.

-It was indicated to AT that this repair option only improves the factor of safety for this Site 2 slide by an additional 3 percent from existing conditions (due to the relative length of this slide).
+It was indicated to TEC that this repair option only improves the factor of safety for this Site 2 slide by an additional 3 percent from existing conditions (due to the relative length of this slide).
 The landslide will still likely creep, but patching could be performed more easily afterwards.

-C-Estimate Cost of \$500,000 (Excl. engineering and contingencies).
+Estimated Cost of \$500,000 (Excl. engineering and contingencies).